dcdeepti03/blood-connect/DESIGN.md

-This application allows users to signs up using their google account and then allows to collaborate and check donation requests.
+This application allows users to sign up using their google account and then allows to collaborate and check donation requests.

 # Authorization and authentication